Minimum Slab Thickness for Garage & 8 Essentials for Concrete Strength

 *Strength is at 28 days after placement (full cure)

-The water cement ratio is critical when it comes to the strength of the concrete slab.
+The water-cement ratio in the concrete mix is an important factor in determining the strength of the concrete slab.
 Too much water improves workability but reduces strength.

 I have covered the various factors associated with the concrete mix in my earlier post The Best Concrete Mix For Garage Floor (6 Important Factors!).
 Do check it out if you are interested in getting more details.

-Concrete admixtures are chemicals or ingredients that are added to the concrete mix during the mixing process in order to give special properties to the concrete mix.
-The property may be related to workability of the mix during placement or of the concrete slab after curing.
+Concrete admixtures are chemicals or ingredients added to the concrete mix during the mixing process.
+They give special properties to the concrete mix.
+There are different types of concrete admixtures.

-Concrete admixtures can help reduce the water cement ratio (by 5-10%) without compromising plasticity or workability of the concrete mix.
-The concrete mix retains its slump in spite of a lower water-cement ratio.
+Some concrete admixtures can help reduce the water-cement ratio (by 5-10%) without compromising the plasticity or workability of the concrete mix.
+The concrete mix retains its slump, despite a lower water-cement ratio.

 Admixtures have increased both compressive strength and durability of concrete through their water/cement (w/c) reduction, hydrophobic effect, pore reduction/blocking, increased density etc.